 The completed questionnaires were collected on the spot to ensure high return rates and to verify completeness.
 The data gathered were analyzed using both descriptive and inferential statistical methods.
 Descriptive statistics, particularly mean scores and standard deviations, were employed to answer the research questions.
 Inferential statistics, specifically the Independent Samples t-test and Pearson’s Product Moment Correlation Coefficient (PPMCC), were used to test the study’s hypotheses.
 All statistical analyses were conducted at the 0.05 level of significance, using the Statistical Package for the Social Sciences (SPSS) version 23.
 Through this methodological framework, the study provided a robust analysis of how teachers’ digital literacy influences the adoption of Artificial Intelligence in assessment practices in Social Studies classrooms, as well as the constraints that hinder effective implementation across public Upper Basic Schools in Edo State.

-Demographic Data
+2.1 Demographic Data

 The demographic data in the study was categorized according to the three senatorial districts in Edo State.

-Table 1: Demographic Data According to Senatorial Districts in Edo State
+Table 1.
+Demographic Data According to Senatorial Districts in Edo State